splunk/observability-workshop/docs/victorops/getting_started/test_environment.md

 ### 4.2 Check the SignalFx UI

+Navigate to the SignalFx UI and click on the **INFRASTRUCTURE** tab.
+The click on **Hosts (Smart Agent / collectd)** under the **Hosts** section.

-Navigate to the SignalFx UI, [this link](https://app.us1.signalfx.com/#/navigator/EPNXccRAwAA/collectd%20hosts?colorBy=collectd.cpu.utilization&outlierStrategy=off)  will take you straight to the **INFRASTRUCTURE** tab, find your VM and confirm it is reporting in correctly; allow a few minutes for it to appear.
+Find your VM and confirm it is reporting in correctly; allow a few minutes for it to appear.

 ![Infrastructure](../../images/victorops/sfx-infrastructure.png){: .zoom}

-If it fails to appear after 3 mins, please let the Splunk Team know so they can help trouble shoot
+If it fails to appear after 3 mins, please let the Splunk Team know so they can help troubleshoot